apache/directory-studio/README.md

 * Unit tests included in src/test/java of each plugin are executed automatically and run in 'test' phase
 * Core integration tests in tests/test.integration.core are executed automatically and run in 'integration-test' phase
-* SWTBot based UI integration tests in tests/test.integration.ui are diabled by default.
+* SWTBot based UI integration tests in tests/test.integration.ui are disabled by default.
 They can be enabled with -Denable-ui-tests.
 A failing test generates a screenshot.
-To not block the developer computer UI tests they can run within a virtual framebuffer:
+To not block the developer computer they can run within a virtual framebuffer:

         export DISPLAY=:99
         Xvfb :99 -screen 0 1024x768x16 &